cuwuvaa/Eclipse/README.md

     ```

 2.  **Run the interactive installer:**
-    This script will guide you through setting up your environment, including database credentials, Django superuser, and SSL certificates.
+    This script will guide you through setting up your environment, including database credentials, Django superuser, and SSL
+    certificates.
+    ## CHANGE ENV.PROD AFTER INSTALLING
     ```sh
     ./install.sh
     ```